-Argento BF SARL held a 100% interest in the Ouere gold permit, covering an area of approximately 241 km2 located within the Houndé belt.
+Argento BF SARL held a 100% interest in the Ouere gold permit, covering an area of approximately 241 km located within the Houndé belt.

-The three permits together cover a total area of 474km2 over the Houndé Belt which form the Central Houndé Project.
+The three permits together cover a total area of 474km over the Houndé Belt which form the Central Houndé Project.

-(iii) Acacia Option Agreement, Central Houndé Project, Burkina Faso:
+(iii) Option Agreement, Central Houndé Project, Burkina Faso:

-On April 8, 2015, the Company entered into the Acacia Option Agreement with Acacia, formerly known as African Barrick Gold Plc, whereby Acacia will have the exclusive option to earn up to a 51% interest in Central Houndé Project by satisfying certain conditions over a specified 4-year period and then the right to acquire an additional 29%, for an aggregate 80% interest in Central Hounde Project, upon declaration of a Pre-Feasibility Study.
-As at September 30, 2018, Acacia has met the minimum spending requirement for the Phase 1 Earn-in.
-As a result, Acacia earned a 51% interest in the Central Houndé Project.
+On April 8, 2015, the Company entered into an Option Agreement with Acacia Mining Plc.
+Acacia Mining Plc were acquired by Barrick Gold Corp. ("Barrick") in 2019.
+The Option Agreement entitled Barrick to an exclusive option to earn up to a 51% interest in Central Houndé Project by satisfying certain conditions over a specified 4-year period and then the right to acquire an additional 29%, for an aggregate 80% interest in Central Hounde Project, upon declaration of a Pre-Feasibility Study.
+As at September 30, 2019, Barrick has met the minimum spending requirement for the Phase 1 Earn-in.
+As a result, Barrick earned a 51% interest in the Central Houndé Project.
+The Group currently holds a 49% interest in the Central Houndé Project.

-In 2019 to date, Acacia Mining Plc ("Acacia") continued its exploration work as per its JV with Thor.
+In 2019 to date, Barrick continued its exploration work as per its previous Acacia Mining Plc JV with Thor.